erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 ## When do we Create New Mechanisms?

-In our programming paradigm, all programs and applications are implemented using policies.
+All programs and applications are implemented using policies.

 So, we ask ourselves the question:

-> Can we, efficiently, implement our policy using available mechanisms?
+> Can we, efficiently, implement our policy (program) using available mechanisms?

 If the answer is yes, then don't create any new mechanisms.

-If the answer is no, then most likely the policy can't be defined because the mechanisms required don't exist or they aren't efficient enough for the problem domain (the software framework is lacking).
+If the answer is no, it is because:

+* the policy can't be defined because the mechanisms required don't exist.
+* the existing mechanisms aren't efficient enough for the problem domain (the software framework is lacking).
+* there are common policy configurations and policies would look better if we created a single mechanism out of a policy configuration.
+  * In the above examples, we access the value property of getElemById quite often.
+A mechanism, say called getElemValById, may be a good addition.

+A, lofty, goal is to provide all mechanisms necessary to create any policy within a single programming-language-framework.

 ### Why Consider Efficiency?